 Universal health coverage is one of the core principles of the World Health Organization, as specified in the global body’s constitution.
 To promote this concept around the world in line with the U.N.
 Sustainable Development Goals, the WHO advocates essential coverage and services across 16 indicators in four categories.
-Taiwan has achieved exceptional results in these areas.
-In addition, with the NHI in place for more than two decades, Taiwan has accumulated extensive expertise that can benefit countries working to implement similar programs.
-Taiwan is ready and willing to share its experiences so as to assist nations in achieving the third SDG of ensuring healthy lives and promoting well-being at all ages.
+Taiwan has achieved exceptional achievements including universal coverage, comprehensive benefits, easy access to medical care, high public satisfaction, and medical quality up to standard In addition, with the NHI in place for more than two decades, Taiwan has accumulated extensive expertise that can benefit countries working to implement similar programs.
+Taiwan is ready and willing to share its experiences so as to assist nations in achieving the third SDG of ensuring healthy lives and promoting well being at all ages.
 When it comes to realizing health for all, Taiwan can help.